carltheperson/carltheperson-com/content/working-efficiently.md

 ---

+Bob decides to study the FeatherTrack codebase for an hour, then finally declare his tasks for the day done.

-He thinks about his future at FeatherTrack, his carreer, and his personal development in general.
+Having reached the end of his workday, Bob can't help but reflect on his future at FeatherTrack, his carreer, and his personal development in general.
 He has a lot he wants to achive, but he can't help but think he isn't cut out for it.
 His coworkers seem to be a special breed of people, that got to where they are because of some secret sauce that Bob doens't posses.
+Maybe it's best to accept that his ambsioutions won't lead to anything?

-## Advice 7: Have a brutal growth mindset
+## Advice 7: Adopt a growth mindset

 "Growth mindset" is often thrown around by people as a simple solution to guaranteed success, it's not.
 Some [scientific sources](https://msutoday.msu.edu/news/2018/study-finds-popular-growth-mindset-educational-interventions-arent-very-effective) even questions its effecicy, which is a discussion I won't get into, instead, I'll present Growth mindset the way *I* see it, which I belive improved my life tremendously.